 - A Letter of Intent must detail the reasons for requesting admission to the Doctoral program, including a summary of future professional plans and why –the OILS Doctoral degree is necessary for the accomplishment of these plans.
 The letter should also include a full description of past academic and professional accomplishments and relevant experience.
 Any additional information which can be supplied will add to the evaluators' review.

 - A Current Resume providing a summary of the applicant's experience and how this experience relates to the proposed doctoral study in OILS.
 Publications, memberships in professional organizations, and speaking engagements are examples.

 - Three Letters of Recommendation from persons familiar with your academic ability and potential for doctoral-level work.
 Emails of the References will be required in the online application, and they will be informed to upload the recommendation letters directly to the system.

 - Two Recent Samples of Professional or Scholarly Writing by the applicant.

-- Official Results from the Miller’s Analogies Test (M.A.T.) or the Graduate Record Examination (G.R.E.) taken within the previous three years.
-If you have not taken one of these tests, schedule and take either the M.A.T or G.R.E. in a timely fashion, so that the results are received in the Program Office before the Program deadline.
+- Official Results from the Graduate Record Examination (GRE) or Graudate Management Admission Test (GMAT) taken within the previous five years.
+If you have not taken one of these tests, schedule and take either the GRE or GMAT in a timely fashion, so that the results are received in the Program Office before the Program deadline.
 (You may submit your copy of the results to meet the deadline, until the official results are received by the Program).

 - Contact or meet with a Faculty Member of OILS for a program orientation, preferably a faculty member who represents your area of interest.